veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 with your account details so we can add you to the team.
 Note that our PR apps are automatically created by Heroku, so developers do not require Heroku access to have review apps created for their PRs.

+### CircleCI

+#### What is it?

+[CircleCI](https://circleci.com/) is a cloud service that performs continuous integration testing and continuous deployment.

+#### Why and how are we using it?

+CircleCI is connected to our GitHub repositiory.
+For every new commit, CircleCI runs our test suite and reports any failures.
+If a commit to master fails testing we are notified on the CDS `vac-devs` Slack channel.
+If a commit to master passes, CircleCI builds a dockerfile from master and pushes it to DockerHub.
+CircleCI is configured vi [`config.yml`](/.circleci/config.yml)

+#### How does one get access?

+You can view the test reports without having admin access to our CircleCI account, but you will need this access to change some CircleCI configuration (in particular, to add environment variables to CircleCI).
+Talk to one of the other developers to get access.

 ### Contributing to GitHub repo